codership/documentation/galeracluster/source/training/tutorials/migration.rst

 With your application server now using the new cluster nodes, you now need to migrate your master and slave servers from stock MySQL to Galera Cluster.

 #.
-Using the same process described in :doc:`Galera Installation <../training/tutorials/galera-installation>`, install and configure Galera Cluster on the server.
+Using the same process described in :doc:`Galera Installation <galera-installation>`, install and configure Galera Cluster on the server.

 #.
 Start the node with replication disabled.
 For servers that use ``init``, run the following command: